Gary B. Smith Sells 3,750 Shares of Ciena Co. (NYSE:CIEN) Stock

 - On Monday, April 12th, Gary B. Smith sold 3,125 shares of Ciena stock.
 The stock was sold at an average price of $56.17, for a total value of $175,531.25.

-Several brokerages have recently issued reports on CIEN.
-Raymond James lifted their price target on Ciena from $52.00 to $57.00 and gave the company an “outperform” rating in a report on Thursday, March 4th.
+A number of research analysts recently issued reports on CIEN shares.
+Colliers Securities reaffirmed a “buy” rating and set a $58.00 target price on shares of Ciena in a report on Friday, March 5th.
+Barclays raised their price objective on Ciena from $63.00 to $68.00 and gave the company an “overweight” rating in a research note on Friday, June 4th.
 B. Riley boosted their price objective on Ciena from $50.00 to $53.00 and gave the company a “neutral” rating in a research report on Friday, June 4th.
 They noted that the move was a valuation call.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on Ciena from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
-Barclays boosted their price objective on Ciena from $63.00 to $68.00 and gave the stock an “overweight” rating in a research note on Friday, June 4th.
-Finally, Citigroup boosted their target price on Ciena from $65.00 to $70.00 and gave the stock a “buy” rating in a research report on Friday, June 4th.
-Five equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average target price of $59.14.
+Citigroup boosted their price target on Ciena from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
+Finally, Rosenblatt Securities upped their price objective on Ciena from $45.00 to $50.00 and gave the company a “neutral” rating in a report on Tuesday, March 2nd.
+Five investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+Ciena has an average rating of “Buy” and a consensus price target of $59.14.

-Hedge funds have recently bought and sold shares of the company.
-Carroll Financial Associates Inc. increased its position in Ciena by 1,153.8% in the 1st quarter.
-Carroll Financial Associates Inc. now owns 489 shares of the communications equipment provider’s stock valued at $26,000 after buying an additional 450 shares in the last quarter.
-Wealthcare Advisory Partners LLC bought a new stake in Ciena in the 1st quarter valued at about $29,000.
-Gradient Investments LLC increased its position in Ciena by 3,705.9% in the 1st quarter.
-Gradient Investments LLC now owns 647 shares of the communications equipment provider’s stock valued at $35,000 after buying an additional 630 shares in the last quarter.
-Eaton Vance Management bought a new stake in Ciena during the 1st quarter worth approximately $36,000.
-Finally, Van ECK Associates Corp bought a new stake in Ciena during the 1st quarter worth approximately $46,000.
-90.18% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of CIEN.
+FMR LLC increased its stake in Ciena by 605.3% during the 1st quarter.
+FMR LLC now owns 1,249,825 shares of the communications equipment provider’s stock valued at $46,669,000 after purchasing an additional 1,072,632 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. purchased a new stake in Ciena during the fourth quarter worth $297,000.
+Sei Investments Co. boosted its holdings in Ciena by 11.0% during the fourth quarter.
+Sei Investments Co. now owns 139,971 shares of the communications equipment provider’s stock worth $7,410,000 after buying an additional 13,830 shares in the last quarter.
+New York State Common Retirement Fund boosted its holdings in Ciena by 165.2% during the fourth quarter.
+New York State Common Retirement Fund now owns 652,043 shares of the communications equipment provider’s stock worth $34,460,000 after buying an additional 406,200 shares in the last quarter.
+Finally, FDx Advisors Inc. purchased a new stake in Ciena during the fourth quarter worth $426,000.
+Institutional investors and hedge funds own 90.18% of the company’s stock.

 About Ciena